PotentEngineer/potentengineer.github.io/_posts/2025-07-02-managing-endpoint-policies-for-the-enterprise.md

 - Use the tools listed above to perform validation.
 Something as simple as querying for the appropriate registry key after making a GPO or Intune change goes a very long way.
 - Query all your targeted devices.
 If you are deploying to 500 devices, how comfortable are you that the 2 you manually checked reflect the other 498?
 Again, use the tools available to you.
   - For all of our AD/EntraID deployment pilot groups for GPO/Intune changes, we create collections in ConfigMgr that sync the members so we can easily query them after each change using real-time tools like CMPivot.
-# Summary
-This is a very lengthy post, but I did not want to separate it into multiple posts, so here is a summary of the major points below.
-- Always test scripts and avoid modifying active production deployments to prevent outages.
-- Use lower environments that closely mirror production for safe testing.
-- Deploy policies gradually using pilots, rings, and maintenance windows; prioritize critical endpoints last.
-- Apply least privilege and separation of duties to minimize risk from human error.
-- Document all processes and metrics to ensure awareness and enforce standards.
-- Use change control (e.g., ITIL) to manage and simplify changes.
-- Automate repetitive or error-prone steps to reduce mistakes.
-- Inventory and analyze your environment before making changes; use multiple tools for complete visibility.
-- Only implement changes when truly necessary, using data to guide decisions.
-- Prepare all scripts, paperwork, and communications before implementation.
-- Validate changes thoroughly, ideally by a separate person, and use tools to confirm success across all targeted devices.

 # Conclusion
 All the practices outlined above are lessons learned through trial and error.
 Some of them I may not have been the largest supporter of at first, but over time I came to see the benefit which ended up in me and my organization's favor.
 You may not need all of these, but consider what makes sense in your environment.